 Converse had made deliberate bids to enter the skate market in the 1980s, sponsoring stars like freestyle innovator Rodney Mullen, trendsetter Jason Jessee and fallen idol Mark ‘Gator’ Rogowski with Chucks, Pro Leather and more progressive Cons hi-top designs (as worn by the era’s archetypal rock frontman, Axl Rose).
 By the decade’s close, that presence had begun to fade in favour of skate-specific brands.

 Another poster child for the disenfranchised, Richey Edwards of Welsh rockers Manic Street Preachers (whose self-harming image was used in Raf Simons’ A/W 2001 collection, one of many jewel in the David Casavant archives worn by Kanye West and Rihanna in recent years), also wore a pair of One Stars in Matthew R Lewis’ photographs for an early 1994 issue of i-D magazine.
+Given that the shoe was something of a UK indie kid fixture, easily found in a JD Sports by this point, it was little surprise.
 After the troubled Edwards’ disappearance a year later, images of him alone or with the band became iconic, giving the shoe another famous wearer beyond grunge.
 Notably, like Cobain, he was 27 at the time of his departure.

 On the skate side, street skate legend Matt Hensley would switch from big Cons hi-tops in the seminal Shackle Me Not video and have his legions of followers moving to Chukkas in the early 1990s, before wearing One Stars for a few influential magazine shots.
 Another cult favourite of the mid 1990s, Long Beach’s Larry Moore, was seen in a pair as well.

 Then there was Girl.
-Incorporating folks in front of and behind the camera from the pioneering Video Days VHS, Every Girl video altered the course of the way skateboarding would be presented.
+Incorporating several characters in front of and behind the camera from the pioneering Blind Video Days VHS, Every Girl video altered the course of the way skateboarding would be presented.
 A young veteran called Guy Mariano’s appearance in 1996’s Mouse made history, with its hardflip nose manuals, halfcab flips, picnic tables and bench domination, switching stances, and switching shoes.
 All to the sounds of Herbie Hancock’s Watermelon Man.
 An entire generation watched in slo-mo to grasp just how Mariano did it — lines that are still considered the greatest ever.
 That influence would extend to what Mariano wore.
 As well as some Vans designs, two kinds of Converse cropped up in the Mariano segment — the Pro Leather and the One Star, and it’s the latter that’s most identified with Mariano in Mouse.
-The director, a young filmmaker and Girl’s co-owner named Spike Jonze (who was also one of the minds behind DIRT magazine — a short-lived publication aimed at young males that ran advertising for the shoe) would also direct a TV spot for the One Star.
-Flowing product to Girl HQ made a splash with the most important skaters of the era.
+The director, a young filmmaker and Girl’s co-owner named Spike Jonze (who was also one of the minds behind DIRT magazine — a short-lived publication aimed at young males that ran advertising for the shoe) would also direct a stunt-filled 1994 TV spot for the One Star that tied directly in with the 1994 print ads.
+Flowing product to Girl HQ (which began life operating from the X-Large facilities) made a splash with the most important skaters of the era.

 If the most influential skater in the world opts to wear a shoe, it’s destined to make an impact.
 Mariano had already signed a deal with Converse before Mouse released and would front their fledgling skate line for a short while, with ads announcing his shoe size (10.5) and their 1 800 206 SKATE telephone number.
 The troubled Mariano would make a well-documented disappearance into the darkness (from his own accounts of his late 1990s to 2004 habit, he flew close to joining the 27 club) that seemed to add to the legend, before another comeback.

 The popularity of the old school basics, with their unencumbered simplicity and unintentional board feel, was a last hurrah before an era of super-padded shoes on steroids.
 Wide and ultra detailed designs became a new norm.
 The One Star remained a favourite with alternative tribes, hitting the American rave scene too.
 Converse’s new skate program, with style master Kenny Anderson on the books, revolved around chunky signature models that were built to last.
-Curiously, in what seemed to be its twilight years, the One Star was transformed into a loafer and given the flip-flop treatment to become the hugely popular One Star Thick, a shoe created in line with Gordon’s feedback after meeting in Boston years prior.
+In 1995, the One Star was given the flip-flop treatment to become the hugely popular One Star Thick/One Star Sandal, a shoe created in line with Dee Dee Gordon’s feedback after meeting in Boston years prior.
+It became a loafer briefly, was reworked in leather for the first time in decades during the late 1990s, and got a mid cut in 1994 that would return in the early 2000s.

 American designer with rock and roll inclinations, John Varvatos, has reworked the One Star as part of his ongoing Converse range and Japan’s Number (Nine) remade it with some unorthodox asymmetric lacing — given designer Takahiro Miyashita’s grunge influenced collections on catwalks, the cultural connection was far from tenuous.
 Japan’s Converse licensee took the One Star into new territories of colour and material, despite being confined to sale in a single region.